Tattoos While Pregnant - Can You Get A Tattoo During Pregancy?

-And if that’s not boring enough, you’re told to put up with all those restrictions without indulging in a drop of alcohol.
+Well if that’s not boring enough, you’re told to put up with all those restrictions without indulging in a drop of alcohol!

 Getting a tattoo while pregnant is a decision fraught with lots of questions that can seem hard to navigate.
-So, we’ve put together this brief primer to help you make an informed choice.
+Therefore, we’ve put together this brief primer to help you make an informed choice.